Overview

 Blood Supply to the Vestibular End Organ

 The main blood supply to the vestibular end organs is through the internal auditory (labyrinthine) artery, which usually arises from the anterior cerebellar artery, superior cerebellar artery, or basilar artery.
-Shortly after entering the inner ear, the labyrinthine artery divides into 2 branches, known as the anterior vestibular artery and the common cochlear artery.
+Shortly after entering the inner ear, the labyrinthine artery divides into two branches, known as the anterior vestibular artery and the common cochlear artery.

 The anterior vestibular artery provides the blood supply to most of the utricle, to the superior and horizontal ampullae, and to a small portion of the saccule.
-The common cochlear artery forms 2 divisions, called the proper cochlear artery and the vestibulocochlear artery.
-The vestibulocochlear artery divides into a cochlear ramus and a vestibular ramus (also known as the posterior vestibular artery), which provide the blood supply to the posterior ampulla, the major part of the saccule, parts of the body of the utricle, and the horizontal and superior ampullae.
+The common cochlear artery forms two divisions, called the proper cochlear artery and the vestibulocochlear artery.
+The vestibulocochlear artery divides into a cochlear ramus and a vestibular ramus (also known as the posterior vestibular artery), which provide the blood supply to the posterior ampulla, major part of the saccule, parts of the body of the utricle, and the horizontal and superior ampullae.